Muftin Geckos

 Contact & Links

 This is just a very basic, quick rundown of some keeping tips of mine.
-If you're new to leopard geckos, it's vital that you do lots of research in addition to reading these few pointers.
+If you're new to leopard geckos, it's vital that you do lots of research and take your new friend in to see a herp veterinarian in addition to reading these few pointers.

 Basics